kirui93/ScenTrees.jl/docs/src/tutorial/tutorial5.md

 # Performance of `ScenTrees.jl`

 `ScenTrees.jl` was built with a goal of employing the speed of Julia.
-This package's design allows us to obtain a fast code with high flexibity and excellent computational efficiency.
+This package's design allows us to obtain a fast code with high flexibility and excellent computational efficiency.
 The design choices are highly motivated by the properties of the Julia language.

 The most important concept in Julia is multiple dispatch i.e., the ability to dispatch function calls to different methods depending on the type of all function arguments.
 Julia arrays are first class objects and linear algebra functions have been integrated into the language standard library hence making it easier for the development of this library.